AutoMapper/AutoMapper/docs/Expression-Translation-(UseAsDataSource).md

 }
 ```

-However, if you did this with the `.UseAsDataSource()` approach, you would loose all its power - namely its ability to modify the internal expression until it is enumerated.
+However, if you did this with the `.UseAsDataSource()` approach, you would lose all of its power - namely its ability to modify the internal expression until it is enumerated.
 To solve that problem, we introduced the `.OnEnumerated` callback.
 Using it, you can do the following: